IntellureIntellure

 2. Regex Tester

 Regular expressions are powerful but notoriously hard to get right.
-A regex tester lets you write your pattern, paste sample text, and see matches highlighted in real time — no more writing regex blind and hoping for the best.
+A regex tester lets you write your pattern, paste sample text, and see matches highlighted in real time, so you no longer have to write regex blind and hope for the best.

 The best testers also explain what each part of your regex does, show capture groups, and let you toggle flags like case-insensitive (i), global (g), and multiline (m).
 This turns a trial-and-error process into something manageable.